bloominstituteoftechnology/ios-itunes-search/README.md

 1. Create a new Swift file called "SearchResultController.swift", and make a class called `SearchResultController`.
 2. Add a `baseURL` constant.
 This should be the base URL for the iTunes Search API.
 3. Add a `searchResults: [SearchResult] = []` variable.
 This will be the data source for the table view.
-4. Create a `performSearch` function with a `searchTerm: String`, a `resultType: ResultType` parameter, and a `completion` closure.
+4. Create a `performSearch` function with `searchTerm: String` and `resultType: ResultType` as parameters, and a `completion` closure.
 The completion closure should return an `NSError?`.
 As a first measure of help for closure syntax, look at the "As a parameter to another function" section of [this page](http://goshdarnclosuresyntax.com).
 You're obviously free to ask a PM for help as well.
 5. Create your full request url by taking the `baseURL`, and adding the necessary query parameters (in the form of `URLQueryItem`s.) to it using `URLComponents`.
 6. This function should use `URLSession`'s `dataTask(with: URL, completion: ...)` method to create a data task.
 Remember to call `.resume()`.
 7. In the completion closure of the data task: